LSeu-Open/AIEnhancedWork/README.md

 ### Generalist LLMs

+> [!CAUTION]
+> ***We estimate that the current form of this section is unsatisfactory, difficult to explore, and insufficiently clear for beginners.
+Significant modifications are expected within the next few days or weeks.***

 > [!Tip]
 >  check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to set up a local LLM environment with Ollama and the Page Assist extension, and take back the control over your data.
 >